ethersphere/bee-docs/docs/installation/quick-start.md

 ### Ubuntu / Debian / Raspbian

 :::danger
 Uninstalling Bee will also delete Bee and Bee-clef data!
-Make sure you [make backups]() so you don't lose your keys and data.
+Make sure to make backups so you don't lose your keys and data.
 :::

 ```sh